MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/commerce-runtime-extensibility.md

 **Scenario**

-You created a new extension table for Retail parameters.
+You created a new extension table for Commerce parameters.
 You want to read a field from that extension table and send it to POS.

-When you extend the retail channel database, it's always a good idea to have a primary key relation between the main table and the extension table.
+When you extend the channel database, it's always a good idea to have a primary key relation between the main table and the extension table.
 You can then read the data from the extension table by using the primary key.

 **Steps**

-1. Create the extension table for Retail parameters in the channel table that has the primary key relation to the main table.
-(In this case, the main table is Retail shared parameters.)
+1. Create the extension table for Commerce parameters in the channel table that has the primary key relation to the main table.
+(In this case, the main table is Commerce shared parameters.)
-2. Identify the CRT data request that reads the Retail parameters.
+2. Identify the CRT data request that reads the Commerce parameters.
 3. Add a post-trigger for the data request.
-You will then be able to use the primary key of the shared parameters table to query your extension table for Retail shared parameters and read the custom fields.
+You will then be able to use the primary key of the shared parameters table to query your extension table for Commerce shared parameters and read the custom fields.

     > [!NOTE]
     > You can get the primary key for the entity in the post-trigger request.
 That request will have the entity object, and that entity object will have all the required fields.